 Instead of authorising a Marketing ESP to send email on behalf of your organisation's root domain, you can limit the scope of the authority to either a subdomain or a specific program, service or product domain.
 For example, a Marketing ESP is being engaged to facilitate engagement for a new service.
-Rather than authorising the ESP to send on behalf of corg.au, you could authorise the ESP to send on behalf of service.corg.au, you could authorise the ESP to send on behalf of service.corg.au or corg.au.
+Rather than authorising the ESP to send on behalf of <organisation>.org.au, you could authorise the ESP to send on behalf of <service>.<organisation>.org.au or <service>.org.au.